Parks in Tokyo

 Metropolitan parks have an important role in earthquake preparedness.
 In the TMG’s disaster management plan, some parks are designated as evacuation areas and/or bases for search and rescue operations.
-In addition to providing new such parks, the Bureau is also taking measure to make existing parks better prepared for a disaster.
-Improvements on existing parks also include repair work on old facilities and seismic retrofitting of structures.
+While developing new parks, the Bureau is also advancing work to make existing parks better prepared for a disaster, repair aging facilities, and retrofit buildings to enhance earthquake resistance.

 Use of the Designated Administrator System

-To provide high-quality services at metropolitan parks, cemeteries and other facilities which the Bureau manages and to ensure that those facilities are administered and managed effectively and efficiently, the Bureau uses the designated administrator system which enables operations to be entrusted to approved private sector companies.
+At metropolitan parks, cemeteries and other facilities managed by the Bureau, in order to meet the diverse needs of users, provide high-quality services, and ensure that administration and management is carried outeffectively and efficiently, the Bureau uses the designated administrator system which enables operations to be entrusted to approved private sector companies.
 The administration and management by the designated administrators are evaluated by a team including outside experts, and the results are released.